UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 ## Deposit and withdraw collateral

-1. As a token sponsor, we may wish to add additional collateral to our position to avoid being liquidated by a token holder.
+1. As a token sponsor, we may wish to add additional collateral to our position to avoid being liquidated by a tokenholder.
    Let’s deposit 10 additional collateral tokens to our position and see our updated balance, from 9,925 to 9,915.

 <!-- prettier-ignore -->